jyor0385/discord-weather-bot/README.md

 ## Features

 - Fetches current weather data using the OpenWeatherMap API.
-- Responds to a `/weather` slash command.
+- Responds to `/weather` and `/forecast` slash commands to provide current or forcasted weather respectively.
 - Can take a zipcode as an argument.
 - If no zipcode is provided, the bot will prompt the user to enter one.